thedeepakchaturvedi/HOW-TO-GIT-GITHUB/README.md

 # HOW-TO-GIT-GITHUB

-The following folder contains my short-hand notes along with cheatsheet for GIT, Github, and some CL specfic commands.
+The following folder contains my short-hand notes along with cheatsheet for GIT, Github, and some CL specific commands.